51 Things Most Homeowners Aren’t Doing But Need To

 Cleaning the Coils

 When was the last time you cleaned behind the refrigerator, including the coils?
 Periodically cleaning the coils takes just 15 minutes and can help reduce electricity bills while also extending the life of your refrigerator.
-So try cleaning the coils every six months.
+Try cleaning the coils about every six months or so.

 Washing the Washer

-Just because you’re washing clothes regularly, it doesn’t mean your washer don’t need cleaning.
+Just because you’re washing clothes regularly, it doesn’t mean your washing machine doesn’t need cleaning.
 Once a month, run an empty load with just hot water and bleach.
+That’ll help loosen up any grime threatening to stick around past its welcome.

 Cycling Through Pillows